varas-onemind/varas-onemind.github.io/content/posts/cybergym.md

 ## Experimental Setup

-Varas-OneMind was evaluated on the CyberGym Level 1 benchmark:
+VARAS-OneMind was evaluated on the CyberGym Level 1 benchmark:

 * **Model**: gpt-5.4;
 * **Task budget**: 2 hours per task;
 * **Task input**: Vulnerable source code + vulnerability description + task specification.

-Varas-OneMind disables network search and places task inputs inside an isolated workspace to prevent the LLM from exploiting external network information or local environmental information.
+VARAS-OneMind disables network search and places task inputs inside an isolated workspace to prevent the LLM from exploiting external network information or local environmental information.

 ## Evaluation Results

-The experimental results show that Varas-OneMind successfully solved 1,116 out of 1,507 tasks, achieving a success rate of 74.1%.
+The experimental results show that VARAS-OneMind successfully solved 1,112 out of 1,507 tasks, achieving a success rate of 73.8%.

 On average, each task required 265.1 LLM calls and cost approximately $3.47.